Are you familiar with Jamie Dimon?

 He's also influenced the way all other banks treat and deal with their clients by upping the ante on consumer expectations for advanced technology and superior customer service from big banks.

-Most of us can find something to learn from Jamie Dimon, a man who has amassed a net worth of $1.2 billion.
+Most of us can find something to learn from Jamie Dimon, a man who has amassed a net worth of over $1 billion.

 As one of the most respected bankers in the country, he also served two terms on the board at the Federal Reserve Bank of New York, the organization that oversees banks and acts as the bank of the US government.